- Microsoft Excel is one of the most widely used tools for data analysis

 Follow the these steps to remove duplicate values: Select data –> Go to Data ribbon –> Remove Duplicates

-Above, you can see that values are separated by semi colon “;”.
-Now to split these values in different column, I will recommend to use “Text to Columns” feature in excel.
-Follow below steps to convert it to different columns:
+Above, you can see that values are separated by semicolon “;”.
+Now to split these values in a different column, I will recommend to use the “Text to Columns” feature in excel.
+Follow the below steps to convert it to different columns:

 - Select the range A1:A6